Curiouschild/Curiouschild.github.io/_posts/2019-5-25-strobogrammatic-number-iii.md

     Because the range might be a large number, the low and high numbers are represented as string.

-* Use strobogrammatic number ii
+* Brutal: Use strobogrammatic number ii

 This problem reminds me the hard [kth smallest number in lexicographical order](https://curiouschild.github.io/leetcode/2019/04/30/k-th-smallest-in-lexicographical-order.html){:target=_"blank}
 But they are different, it is difficult to find a structured growing tree for this problem.